-Tennessee high school in lockdown after reports of active shooter
+Tennessee high school evacuated after reports of active shooter threat

 All other schools have since been released from lockdown.

-Multiple law enforcement agencies are at the scene according to local reports, including Hawkins County Sheriff’s Office; Mount Carmel Police Department; Church Hill Police Department; Sullivan County Sheriff’s Office; Kingsport Police Department; and the Tennessee Highway Patrol.
+Multiple law enforcement agencies rushed to the scene according to local reports, including Hawkins County Sheriff’s Office; Mount Carmel Police Department; Church Hill Police Department; Sullivan County Sheriff’s Office; Kingsport Police Department; and the Tennessee Highway Patrol.

-School buses filled with students were seen being escorted from the scene.
-Armed law enforcement personnel are on the buses with students.
+School buses filled with students were seen being escorted from the scene by armed law enforcement personnel.
+Some children are believed to still be in the school.